Didactics

 What do we want?

-Our vision for innovative, inclusive and flexible teaching by 2030 includes several key components.
-Firstly, the university-wide implementation of tried and tested teaching-learning formats is fundamental to ensuring high quality teaching.
-Proven formats offer the certainty that they have been used successfully in different learning environments and lead to positive learning outcomes.
-They are an important cornerstone for stability and reliability in education and help to strengthen the confidence of students and teachers in new teaching methods.
+Firstly , the university-wide implementation of tried and tested teaching-learning formats is fundamental to ensuring high quality teaching.
+Proven formats have proven to be effective in different contexts and promote confidence in new teaching methods.
+They are an important cornerstone for stability and reliability in the education sector and help to strengthen the confidence of students and teachers in new teaching methods.

-In addition, asynchronous learning, teaching and working enables students and teachers to use their time effectively and promote a work-life-learning balance according to individual requirements.
+In addition, asynchronous learning, teaching and working enables students and teachers to use their time effectively and promote a work-life-learn balance according to individual requirements.
 It supports an inclusive learning environment by increasing accessibility and flexibility for all learners, regardless of their personal circumstances.

 Where do we want to go?